Removing Marital Property Before Divorce: Is It Legal?

 This means you are obligated to act in good faith and in your spouse’s best interests regarding financial matters.
 If you remove marital property before divorce, you breach that fiduciary duty.

-In divorced couples, both parties are legally obligated to share equally in the property division, regardless of who earns more money or owns more assets.
 Therefore, removing assets from the marital home before the divorce is finalized can significantly impact property division.

 This can leave one party with less than half of the assets they are entitled to, which can be very unfair.
 It can also make it difficult for the other party to pay their fair share of debts and liabilities, further complicating the divorce process.